back to the MAIN INDEX

 A swindler who wants to cheat you!

-Anybody who may explain this to you,
+Anybody who can explain this to you,

 And you will realize that the world is similar

-And you don't need to be a genius
+And you don't need big brains

 To understand that wherever you cut it,